 Wisteria scale is a sap sucking insect that was first found in the UK in a London garden in 2001.
-Since then it has spread but remains mainly a problem in London and the surrounding areas.
+Since then it has spread but remains mainly confined to London and the surrounding areas.

-Wisteria scale is a sap-sucking insect that mainly occurs on wisteria but also infests some Acer and Prunus species.
+Wisteria scale mainly occurs on wisteria but also infests some Acer and Prunus species.
 Scale insects are soft-bodied insects that are covered by a hard shell or scale when mature.
 At up to 10mm in diameter wisteria scale is substantially larger than most other scale insects found in Britain.

 The mature scales are found in late spring on the stems of wisteria and other host plants.
 The shell or scale that covers the insect and its eggs is blackish brown usually with a whitish dusting.
 It has a circular base and hemispherical shape.
 Wisteria scale can be up to 10mm in diameter, and it is substantially larger than most other scale insects found in Britain.
 The immature scales are less convex and are pale brown with pinkish-white encrustations that resemble sugar grains.
 The wisteria scale can develop very heavy infestations and stems can become thickly encrusted with scales.
 Such infestations can make the plant lack vigour and die back.